 Cedar shake roof problems don’t just end with snow, ice, and water.
 In fact, no matter what kind of shingles you have, you may think you’re experiencing shrinking and splitting over time.
 Shingles that aren’t placed correctly or maintained over time can have many different age-related issues based on their style.

 Age-related issues concerning a cedar shake roof.

 Even good shakes properly installed will show signs of wear in the slots between the shakes called key ways.
 These are called erosion holes and the water is stopped for a while by the underlying felt paper.
 If left unfixed the sun and rain combination will dry out and crack the felt paper resulting in leaks.
 If a shake cracks over a key way the same principle applies, the paper prevents leaks for a while and then will wear out and give way.
 Both of these items can be detected prior to active leaking by having the roof inspected on an annual basis.

-As the roof ages areas of high water volume being trafficked off the roof will wear faster than areas of lesser water traffic.
-In general these would be flashed with metal to allow these high water trafficked areas to last the same length of time as the lower volume areas.
-When metal is not used this is when many leaks appear beginning around the 6th year on to the 25th year of the roofs service life.
+As the roof ages, areas of high water volume being trafficked off the roof will wear faster than areas of lesser water traffic.
+In general, an asphalt roof would be flashed with metal to allow these high water trafficked areas to last the same length of time as the lower volume areas.
+When metal is not used this is when many leaks appear beginning around the 6th year on to the 25th year of the roof’s service life.